-In 2023, upon Anne's well-earned retirement, Saffron Brown and Lisa Pang took the helm, bringing their extensive experience from the health and education sectors to continue the legacy of PIP.
+Upon Anne's well-earned retirement, Saffron Brown and Lisa Pang took the helm, bringing their extensive experience from the health and education sectors to continue the legacy of PIP.

-Saffron (Saff) Brown, a children’s nurse with over 15 years’ experience, has worked in diverse settings, starting her career in neonates and then expanding her knowledge and nursing expertise in general paediatric medicine and the Child Development Centre of Leeds Teaching Hospital Trust in the UK.
+Saffron (Saff) Brown, a children’s nurse with over 15 years’ experience, has worked in diverse settings, starting her career in neonatal care and then expanding her knowledge and nursing expertise in general paediatric medicine and the Child Development Centre of Leeds Teaching Hospital Trust in the UK.
 She has served as a committee member for esteemed organisations such as the Royal College of Nursing and the EU Public Health Commission.

 Throughout her time since moving to Hong Kong over 7 years ago, Saffron has worked as an ESF school nurse, clinic nurse and first aid instructor - recognising the importance that the first year of life has on a child’s trajectory into childhood.

 Her journey into motherhood in 2020 further stoked her interest in child development, inspiring her to integrate her professional expertise into her home and family environment – adapting to the unique challenges of being a working parent.